refunringle/Content-Listing/README.md

 The Images API provides necessary images for the test, including UI elements and poster images.

+## Installed Packages

+The following are the key packages and dependencies used in this project:

+@heroicons/react: A set of free high-quality icons for React applications.

+@mui/material: Material-UI, a popular React UI framework.

+axios: A promise-based HTTP client for making requests to APIs.

+swr: A React hook for data fetching, supporting caching, revalidation, and more.

+tailwind CSS: A utility-first CSS framework for building responsive and highly customizable user interfaces.
+Used for styling across the application.

 ## Development Guidelines

 Pixel-Perfect Design: Ensure features closely match the provided design specifications.

 Code Structure: Adhere to best practices for code organization and structure.

-ReactJS Concepts: Demonstrate proficiency with ReactJS concepts, including components, state, props, lifecycle methods, and hooks.
+NextJs Concepts: Demonstrate proficiency with NextJs concepts, page routing, including components, state, props, caching, server side rendering, and hooks.

 Edge Cases: Handle edge cases effectively, particularly for items on Page 3.